pengfeinie/pengfeinie.github.io/_posts/2018-08-14-spring-mvc-roadmap-history.md

 ![image-20210909153033310](../images/image-20210909153033310.png)

 #### 7.2.2 servlet3.0+springmvc3.1

+The *spring-web* module makes use of these features and offers its API to register components of the application when it starts.

+Spring scans the application's classpath for instances of the *org.springframework.web.WebApplicationInitializer* class.
+This is an interface with a single method, *void onStartup(ServletContext servletContext) throws ServletException*, that's invoked upon application startup.

+Let's now look at how we can use this facility to create the same types of root web application contexts that we've seen earlier.

 | Spec versions:          | Servlet 3.0                                                  | Spring MVC 3.1.0.RELEASE                                     |
 | ----------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |